next-boilerplate/next-boilerplate/README.md

 ## Features

-You can create Next.js app with no build configuration that come with following feature:
+You can create Next.js app with no build configuration that come with following features:

   - Templates (default, material and semantic)
   - Next.js examples